How to Make a Soaker Hose Out of an Old Garden Hose

 Sometimes the best way to water your garden is with a soaker hose.
-That's because a soaker hose provides gentle, consistent, deep watering over a relatively large area.
-The hose part is aptly named, and a soaking is just what's needed if your garden is suffering from a period of drought.
-All you really need to make this handy and useful piece of gardening equipment is an old garden hose that you're no longer using.
-Crafting a soaker hose is quite easy to do and costs nearly nothing.
+A soaker hose provides gentle, consistent, deep watering over a relatively large area.
+All you need to make this handy and useful piece of gardening equipment is an old garden hose you're no longer using.
+Crafting a soaker hose is relatively easy to do and costs practically nothing.
 Once you're done, your parched garden will thank you with an offer of beautiful flowers and tasty vegetables.